joshnwalters/joshnwalters.github.io/essays/questions.md

 >I having been recived a task to craete this iphone APPLICATION which can connect to a website and send information to database.
 Also >must store an imgae on data base and on phone.
 Pleas tell me how to do this.
 Must know very soon.

 >thanks you all

+(https://meta.stackexchange.com/questions/67960/what-is-a-bad-question): Can be found in the comments thread.

 This question I found in Meta StackExchange under a thread called "What is a "Bad" question".
 Answering this question would require a textbook.
 There is no way of determining what level of knowledge the individual who asked the question has.
 Is he a novice programmer, trying to understand at a high-level view?
 Perhaps an expert who encountered a bug?
 Intuition leads us to the first answer, but we have no way of knowing for sure.
 The second thing I notice is spelling.
 It's always a good idea to run a spell-check with any one of the many online text-editors available.
 I found this free one: (https://www.online-spellcheck.com/) in about 3 seconds.
 The final thing to note from this post is the phrase "Must know very soon."
 Ending a question with how urgently you need an answer will not cause the question to be answered any faster, thus it's trivial to set an urgency level on your question.